s-angelle/react-dashboard-example/README.md

 This project is homework for the Software Engineer Course at Per Scholas.
 The goal is to become comfortable with creating React Components to render in the DOM.

-Nothing too special, just practice !
+Nothing too special, just practice.

-More functionality and animations would deinitely make this even better !
+More functionality and animations would definitely make this even better !